Cyclokitty/100DaysOfCode2/log.md

 Today, I refreshed my memory about basic React.
 Dedicating the next week to finishing the react Scarborough Fare resto page and revamping my portfolio with React!

 Also worked on a basic algo.
 One can always improve on one's algo writing.

+# Day 47: July 14, 2017

+Received an email from Heroku that my FCC backend projects need updating.
+That reminded me that I wanted to transfer them to glitch.com because I want to save the big backend projects for Heroku.

+So, migrated files and updated files and adjusted stuff.